Ecwid/ecwid-api-docs/includes/_orders.md

 refunds | Array\<*RefundsInfo*\> | Description of all refunds made to order (for [Ecwid Payments only](https://support.ecwid.com/hc/en-us/articles/211954289-Ecwid-Payments-US-Canada-and-UK-)) pickupTime | string | Order pickup time in the store date format, e.g.: `"2017-10-17 05:00:00 +0000"`
 taxesOnShipping | Array\<*TaxOnShipping*\> | Taxes applied to shipping 'as is'. `null` for old orders, `[]` for orders with taxes applied to subtotal only.
 Are not recalculated if order is updated later manually.
-Is calculated like: `(shippingRate + handlingFee)*(taxValue/100)`
+Is calculated like: `(shippingRate + handlingFee)*(taxValue/100)` acceptMarketing | boolean | `true` if customer has accepted email marketing and you can use their email for promotions (`null` too).
+If value is `false`, you can't use this email for promotions

 #### OrderItem
 Field | Type |  Description